Beef (& Veal)

 3. To prepare the mangetout blanch in boiling water for 1-2 minutes, then plunge into cold water and drain.
 Steam the rice according to the packet instructions.

 4. When you are ready to cook the steaks, heat a frying pan until very hot.
-Place the steaks in the pan and cook for about 1½ minutes of each side for rare or a little longer depending on your taste.
+Place the steaks in the pan and cook for about 1½ minutes on each side for rare or a little longer depending on your taste.
 I also like to turn the steaks on their ‘fat’ edge, for 30 seconds to crisp it up.

 5. Remove the steaks to a plate to rest for 5 minutes.
 Slice each steak into 1 cm slices, top with a little relish and serve with the mangetout, steamed rice and more coriander relish on the side.